sujin2f/paper/README.md

 ## Abstract

-This document introduces the new hypothesis about the structure of a matter.
-According to the hypothesis, a matter can be divided to an ether, the space that has a mass, and a sparkle, the electromagnetic-like object; and those two elements can be swapped.
-A particle like electron is a compound of ether and sparkle, and a photon is a independent sparkle.
-I call this hypothesis as a ether-sparkle theory.
+This document introduces a new hypothesis about the structure of a matter.
+According to this hypothesis, the matter can be divided into the ether, which is the space of mass, and the sparkle, the electromagnetic-like object.
+And ether and a sparkle even can be swapped as a different form of energy.
+A particle, like an electron, is a compound of ether and a sparkle, and a photon is an independent sparkle.
+I call this hypothesis the ether-sparkle theory.

-To prove it, I will try to reveal the independent ether, which is a mass space.
-In class physics, an energy from an hydrogen-like atom is certain; it can be solved by a simple equation.
-What if it would seem to be able to calculate in multi-electron atoms along with my theory?
+To prove it, I will try to reveal what the independent ether is, which is a space with mass.
+In the classic physics, energy from a hydrogen-like atom is concrete.
+It is a simple equation.
+What if it would seem to be able to calculate in multi-electron atom along with my theory?
 This document will follow the step to open the possibilities.

 **Table of Content**